Warrex21187/SSH-EECS/README.md

 ```
 ssh -L 8080:localhost:80 username@serveraddress
 ```
-Now I tried to connect to the server by connecting to: http://localhost:8080
+Now I tried to connect to the server by connecting to: http://localhost:8080 or 192.67.197.102

 But it didn't worked.
 The reason is simple: I needed to install a web server of my VPS (because if I want to connect to a web server without the web server existing it's complicated).
 So I installed Nginx using the following commands:
 ```